Bouni/abfallplus/API.md

 # https://www.abfallplus.de/fuer-buerger/

 ```
-- f_wkey: changes for every request, can be scraped of https://www.abfallplus.de/fuer-buerger/
+- f_wkey: changes for every request, can be scraped of https://www.abfallplus.de/fuer-buerger/ but can be any value as it seems ...
 - fapi: 3e8fbf4dd972b642839dee3d5eb1c8bc